PrzemyslawKlys/NDceRpc/README.md

 #### Languages
 C like language are main target of development (C++,C#).
 But undrelying technologies are not limited to these only.

+#### Runtime
+Possibily to precompile serializers/proxy/stub is must for start up and performance reasons for local communications, hence things that WCF provides should not be copied if make precompilation hard.

 ### TODO:
 * Use NRefactory to generate code from WCF interfaces code during compilations to speed up start up